 Some people also try to claim that they are protected from questions about their health and vaccinations by the Fourth and Fifth Amendments.

-The Fourth Amendment states that “the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated.”
+The Fourth Amendment reads: The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”

 By the government.
-That means business owners or other concerned individuals are not violating the Fourth Amendment when they ask someone to provide proof they have been vaccinated.
+That means business owners or other concerned individuals are not violating the Fourth Amendment when they ask someone to provide proof they have been vaccinated because they are not the government.

 Another popular defense is the Fifth Amendment.
 Many people believe that the Fifth Amendment protects them from having to admit to something.